nishansubedi/argyle/README.md

 :name => required     # name of the customer used in Plaid Link flow :action => required   # form action that will be called on successful authentication :id => 'plaidForm'    # HTML id of the form
-:env => 'tartan'      # overrides Argyle.configuration.env
+:env => 'sandbox'      # overrides Argyle.configuration.env
 :product => 'auth'    # overrides Arygle.configuration.product
 :webhook => optional  # optionally set a webhook for a user :token => optional    # optionally use an existing token